collective/collective.developermanual/source/troubleshooting/buildout.rst

 * http://pypi.appspot.com/

-Individual package failing outside PyPi
+Individual package failing outside PyPI
 =======================================

 To figure out which file buildout tries to download, usually the only way